mobalab/wp-rag/readme.txt

 == Changelog ==

+= 0.3.0: July 12, 2025 =
+* Enable to configure embedding / generation models
+* Extend timeout for API calls from 15 to 30 seconds

 = 0.2.0: July 1, 2025 =
 * Show the site ID and API key on the main page
 * Fix a minor CSS issue